microsoft/CCF/doc/architecture/consensus/index.rst

 Reconfiguration
 ~~~~~~~~~~~~~~~

 This discusses changes to the original Raft implementation that are not trivial.
-For more information on Raft please see the original `Raft paper <https://www.usenix.org/system/files/conference/atc14/atc14-paper-ongaro.pdf>`_.
+For more information on Raft please see the original `paper <https://www.usenix.org/system/files/conference/atc14/atc14-paper-ongaro.pdf>`_.

 From a ledger and KV store perspective, reconfiguration is materialised in two separate transactions: